dedecipher/sal/README.md

 ### Validator Incentives and Security

 The NCN validators are essential for maintaining the Certificate Tree’s integrity:
-- Staking and Rewards: Validators must also stake Secure Token to join the NCN, guaranteeing they have something to lose if they act dishonestly.
+- Staking and Rewards: Validators must also stake asset to join the NCN, guaranteeing they have something to lose if they act dishonestly.
 They may earn rewards (like token distributions or a share of fees) for diligently verifying proposals and finalizing epoch snapshots.
 - Slashing: Validators who approve fraudulent entries, push incorrect Merkle roots, or otherwise misbehave can be slashed – losing part or all of their stake.
 This incentivizes them to follow the protocol rules and thoroughly validate agent submissions.
 - Majority Trust Assumption: A majority (>50%) of honest validators is assumed.
 While some blockchains use higher thresholds (e.g., two-thirds), SSAL’s design expects rational actors with significant stake at risk to behave correctly.
 In real deployments, thresholds can be tuned, or supermajority voting might be required for extra security.

-Because SSAL doesn’t introduce a brand-new token, it relies on an existing token (the “Secure Token”) for staking, ensuring the system is simple to adopt and not prone to speculative token fluctuations.
+Because SSAL doesn’t introduce a brand-new token, it relies on an existing token (e.g. SOL, JTO) for staking, ensuring the system is simple to adopt and not prone to speculative token fluctuations.
 This design mirrors standard Proof-of-Stake economics, applied specifically to agent identity validation and network security.

 ### Economic Model and Security Analysis

 - No New Token: By leveraging a stable or widely recognized asset for staking, SSAL reduces friction for participants.
-They can stake this “Secure Token” (e.g., SOL or another base asset) without having to acquire a specialized coin just for SSAL.
 - Sybil-Resistance: Requiring a non-trivial stake per agent, plus exponentially increasing costs, makes mass identity creation prohibitively expensive.
 Malicious actors are further discouraged by the risk of slashing if caught submitting fake or duplicate registrations.
 - Layered Trust: Each agent’s trustworthiness depends on:
     1. Certificate Tree Registration (on-chain verified identity + staked collateral).